Patient's Query

 Hello doctor,

 I have just finished six rounds of chemotherapy for breast cancer treatment.
 Before starting, I was diagnosed with folate deficiency and prescribed six months of Folic Acid tablets.
-However, my oncologist was not happy with me taking it during chemotherapy so I had to stop after one month.
-I have now finished chemotherapy and I still have a very sore red tongue and no texture to my tongue or roof of the mouth.
+However, my oncologist was not happy with me taking it during chemotherapy, so I had to stop after one month.
+I have now finished chemotherapy, and I still have a very sore red tongue and no texture to my tongue or roof of the mouth.
 I cannot use any toothpaste or eat anything with any strong flavor without an extremely sore tongue.
-I also have fatigue, shortness of breath, resting heart rate of 90 to 100 and also have angular cheilitis.
+I also have fatigue, shortness of breath, a resting heart rate of 90 to 100, and angular cheilitis.

-I asked my general physician to re-test my hematinics.
-Now I have finished chemotherapy three weeks ago as I am keen to start taking supplements to help my body recover and because I am symptomatic of a deficiency of folate and/or B12?
+I asked my general physician to retest my hematinics.
+Now I finished chemotherapy three weeks ago, and I am keen to start taking supplements to help my body recover because I am symptomatic of a deficiency of folate and/or B12.

-I have started FEC chemo four months back and had four rounds of Docetaxel.
-I was on Fragmin, Rivaroxaban until for PE prevention of recurrence but had to go on to Fragmin during chemotherapy.
+I started FEC chemo four months back and had four rounds of Docetaxel.
+I was on Fragmin, Rivaroxaban for PE prevention of recurrence but had to go on to Fragmin during chemotherapy.

 Hello,